DerGuru/The-Resonant/New Chapters/Part2/P2-12_Resonance_Market.md

 As he unpacked the rest of their supplies, his mind raced with possibilities and plans.
 They needed to be smarter, faster, more careful.
 The world had become a lot more dangerous in the span of a few hours, and the resonance market, with all its opportunities, had also laid bare the risks they faced.

-It was a reminder of the fine line they were walking—a line that was growing thinner with every step they took.
+It was a reminder of the fine line they were walking - a line that was growing thinner with every step they took.

 *We need to talk about the next phase,* RAE said, shifting the focus back to their objectives. *We can't afford another close call.
 Not when we're this close to the edge.*